TekisasuEngine/tekisasu/README.md

 If you are not part of Tekisasu, please do not use Tekisasu Engine as it likely won't suit your needs.

-Instead, if you are interested in using similar software, please refer to Blazium or Godot.
+Instead, if you are interested in using similar software with community participation, please refer to Blazium or Godot.

+All source code here, unless otherwise noted, is licensed under MIT/expat and you're free to do with it as you wish.
+However, the Tekisasu logo graphics are the property of Tekisasu and have no license available for re-use.